Experience Vitals

 Explorer view

-The Explorer view provides an overview of all frontends, along with digital experience performance metrics and health alerts.
-You can open the quick filters bar on the left to filter the frontends for different properties, such as Health status, RUM and various settings.
+The Explorer view provides an overview of all frontends, along with Digital Experience performance metrics and health alerts.
+You can open the Quick filters bar on the left to filter the frontends for different properties, such as alert status, RUM, and various settings.

-The default selection for the analyzed timeframe is Last 2 hours, but you can change it using the timeframe selector on the top right.
-There's no limit on the selectable timeframe, but there are limitations.
-The default retention time for user events is 35 days.
+The default selection for the analyzed timeframe is Last 2 hours, but you can change it using the timeframe selector in the upper-right corner.
+There's no limit on the selectable timeframe.
+For frontend metrics shown on the Explorer and Performance pages, the default retention period of 2 years applies.

 Frontend summary - Overview tab

-When selecting a frontend from the Explorer table, the summary view pops open and presents you a range of overtime metrics and further frontend-related data.
+When you select a frontend from the *Frontends table on the Explorer page, a summary view presents you a range of overtime metrics and further frontend-related data.

 Web-related: